How to Start a Sober Living Home in Alabama: A 2026 Sober House Startup Guide

 • Are there any neighborhood review processes that apply?

-Fair housing principles are a key part of recovery housing, especially when local zoning decisions intersect with disability-related protections.
+Fair housing principles are also a key part of recovery housing, especially when local zoning decisions intersect with disability-related protections.

 The U.S. Department of Justice and the U.S. Department of Housing and Urban Development published a joint statement on group homes, local land-use laws, and fair housing obligations.
 The document explains, at a high level, that group homes cannot be treated less favorably simply because of the disability status of the people who live there, and that reasonable accommodations may be required in some circumstances.